Indigenous peoples of Mexico: Colonial era

 By the time of the arrival of the Spanish in central Mexico, many peoples of Mesoamerica (with the notable exception of the Tlaxcaltecs and the Purépecha Kingdom of Michoacán) were loosely joined under the Aztec Empire, the last Nahua civilization to flourish in Central Mexico.
 The capital of the empire, Tenochtitlan, became one of the largest urban centers in the world, with an estimated population of 350,000 inhabitants.

 During the conquest of the Aztec Empire, the Spanish conquistadors allied with other ethnic groups in the region, including the Tlaxcaltecs.
 This strategy succeeded due to discontent with Aztec rule, which demanded tributes and used conquered peoples for ritual sacrifice.
 During the following decades, the Spanish consolidated their rule in what became the viceroyalty of New Spain.
-Through the Valladolid Debate, the crown recognized the indigenous nobility in Mesoamerica as nobles, freed indigenous slaves, and kept the existing basic structure of indigenous city-states.
+Through the Valladolid Debate, the crown recognized the Indigenous nobility in Mesoamerica as nobles, freed Indigenous slaves, and kept the existing basic structure of Indigenous city-states.
 Indigenous communities were incorporated as communities under Spanish rule.

-As part of the Spanish incorporation of indigenous into the colonial system, the friars taught indigenous scribes to write their languages in Latin letters so that there is a large corpus of colonial-era documentation in the Nahuatl language, Mixtec, Zapotec, Yucatec Maya, and others.
-Such a written tradition likely took hold through existing practices of pictorial writing found in many indigenous codices.
-New Philology scholars have utilized the colonial-era alphabetic documentation to illuminate the colonial experience of Mesoamerican peoples from their own viewpoints.
+As Indigenous peoples were drawn into the colonial system, friars taught native scribes to write their languages using Latin letters so that there is a large corpus of colonial-era documentation in the Nahuatl language, Mixtec, Zapotec, Yucatec Maya, and others.
+Such a written tradition likely took hold through existing practices of pictorial writing found in many Indigenous codices.
+New Philology scholars have utilized the colonial-era alphabetic documentation to illuminate the colonial experience of Mesoamerican peoples from their viewpoints.

-Conquerors awarded labor and tribute under the encomienda system benefitted financially.
-Since Mesoamerican peoples had existing requirements of labor duty and tribute in the pre-conquest era, indigenous officials were involved in maintaining this system in their communities.
-There was a precipitous decline in indigenous populations, mainly due to the spread of European diseases previously unknown in the America but also through war and forced labor.
-Pandemics wrought havoc, but indigenous communities recovered with fewer members.
+The encomienda system exploited the labor and tribute of Indigenous peoples for financial gain.
+This system was built upon pre-existing Mesoamerican labor duty and tribute practices, with Indigenous officials managing its continuation within their communities.
+There was a precipitous decline in Indigenous populations, mainly due to the spread of European diseases previously unknown in the Americas but also through war and forced labor.
+Pandemics wrought havoc, but Indigenous communities recovered with fewer members.